 - Medicare services for rural and remote Australians

 You can keep track of your health information in one place with My Health Record.
 It’s an online summary of your key health information.
 It brings together information from you, your health care providers, and Medicare.

 - test or scan results.

-Find out more about My Health Record on their website.
+Find out more about My Health Record on the Australian Digital Health Agency website.